 Everybody gets into the act

-For more than a century, theatre has been an integral part of student life on Norwich University’s campus.
+Whether you spell it theater or theatre, Pegasus Players at Norwich University has been an integral part of student life on campus for more than a century.
 Norwich gives students opportunities to study theatre academically and produce live performances.

 Norwich’s theatre program welcomes students with little or no theatre experience, and new students have opportunities to quickly advance to leadership roles.
 First-year students can earn leading roles and students can become lead designers, technical director, associate producers, playwrights and even directors as early as their sophomore years.
 Norwich offers formal internships and apprenticeships in these areas for our highest-performing students.
 Consequently, theatre students can quickly develop professional-level skills and leadership abilities that will benefit their careers after graduation.

 The theatre program, housed in the 400-seat Mack Hall auditorium, offers formal theatre courses at least once a year, including classes on acting, technical theatre, introduction to theatre, Shakespeare and interdisciplinary theatre.
 Every semester, we offer the one-credit Play Production course, which lets students gain course credit while working on theatre productions.

 - The New World Order by Harold Pinter